CloudReactor/cloudreactor-procwrapper/README.md

 Top-level fetching can potentially fetch multiple dictionaries which are merged together in the final environment / configuration dictionary.
-The default merge strategy (`SHALLOW`) is just to overwrite top-level keys, with later secret locations taking precedence.
+The default merge strategy (`DEEP`) merges recursively, even dictionaries in lists.
+The `SHALLOW` merge strategy just overwrites top-level keys, with later secret locations taking precedence.
 However, if you include the [mergedeep](https://github.com/clarketm/mergedeep) library, you can also set the merge strategy to one of: